CALL FOR EXPRESSION OF INTEREST BY

 |

-on term of loan and choice of State Aid regime).
+€10,000,000 (depending on term of loan and choice of

 |

-Compatibility with State aid regimes
+Loan amounts - Compatibility with State aid

 |

-The following are
+The following are the maximum loan amounts

-the maximum loan amounts compatible with each of the two alternative state
+compatible with each of the two alternative state aid regimes:

-- €10,000,000 –
+- €10,000,000 – (€5,000,000 MDB and €5,000,000 Credit

-(€5,000,000 MDB and €5,000,000 Credit institution) – GBER. - €3,300,000
+institution) – GBER. -

-(€1,650,000 MDB and €1,650,000 Credit institution) – De Minimis.
+€3,300,000 (€1,650,000 MDB and €1,650,000 Credit institution) – De Minimis.

 |

-contribution towards the project
+Borrower’s front contribution towards the

 |

-Minimum of 20%
+Minimum of 20% upfront contribution.

 |

-Moratorium on
+Moratorium on capital repayments

 |

-(at the start of the repayment period).
-A longer moratorium may be granted on a case by case basis subject to MDB approval.
+longer moratorium may be granted on a case by case basis subject to MDB

 |

-Loan Purpose / Eligible
+Loan Purpose / Eligible Costs

 |

-The projects financed under the GCLS must not have commenced before
+The projects financed under the GCLS must

-the sanctioning of the loan.
-Moreover, the GCLS cannot be used to refinance
+not have commenced before the sanctioning of the loan.
+Moreover, the GCLS

-existing facilities held by the borrower.
 Eligible costs under the GCLS are:

-(A) Cost of
+(A) Cost of investment in tangible and

-investment in tangible and intangible assets.
+intangible assets.

-(B) Other
+(B) Other investment-related working capital

-investment-related working capital including the estimated wage costs of
+including the estimated wage costs of employment directly created by the

-employment directly created by the investment project (subject to terms and
+investment project (subject to terms and conditions), calculated over a

-amount of not more than 20% of the total loan amount.
+period of two years, subject to a maximum amount of not more than 20% of the

-In order to be
+In order to be considered an eligible cost, an investment

-tangible and/or intangible assets relating to:
+shall consist of an investment in tangible and/or intangible assets relating

-the establishment of new enterprises,
+· the establishment of new enterprises,

-expansion capital,
+· expansion capital,

-capital for the strengthening and/or
+· capital for the strengthening and/or

 stabilisation of the general activities of an enterprise,

-the realisation of new projects, penetration of
+· the realisation of new projects, penetration

-new markets or new developments by existing enterprises,
+of new markets or new developments by existing enterprises,

-working capital related to the new investment,
+· working capital related to the new

-regulation.
+GBER regulation.

 |